KylerBesher/dancepnt/site/content/tour-info/_index.md

 ### Props

 -   Fire, swords and knives on stage are prohibited.
 Simulated weapons with dull, safe\
-    edges are acceptable with approval of Showstopper.
+    edges are acceptable with approval of Prestige.
 -   No liquid, paint, gel, aerosol, glitter, fog, smoke, powder, paint powder, ashes, or similar substance that would affect the\
-    dancing surface is allowed, unless specifically approved by Showstopper.
+    dancing surface is allowed, unless specifically approved by Prestige.
 If this occurs, the routine\
     may be scored lower by the judges.
 -   Props are allowed, however they must be freestanding.
 Scenery or backdrops requiring\
     the use of theater fly bars may not be used.
 Props, if used, must be prepared and set-up,\